LenweSaralonde/Musician/README.md

 * Press **Ctrl** (or **Shift** on Mac) **+** the **Function key** to save the current settings in a program.
 * Press **Delete +** the **Function key** to erase a program.

+### Play as a band
+It's possible to play as a band in Live Mode.
+All the members of the band should be grouped in the same party or raid.

+Click the **Play live as a band** button on the live keyboard window to turn on the synchronization.
+In counterpart, this may result in some latency so you won't be able to play fast paced songs in this mode.

+Use the **Solo Mode** if you need to do some adjustments you don't want the other members of the band to hear.

+Enable nameplates to see who is playing what.

 ### Play with a MIDI keyboard

 There is no support for MIDI keyboards in World of Warcraft.
 However, it's possible to emulate keystrokes with a MIDI keyboard using third party software.
 Check out [this tutorial](https://gist.github.com/LenweSaralonde/ea5d1312b264521e27734029d78df9f3) to learn how to do this.